numalariamodeling/covid-chicago/emodl/README.md

 The model file is in EMODL format; the syntax and available parameters are described in [Model file syntax](https://idmod.org/docs/cms/model-file.html).

 There are 5 types of models: 1) base, 2) age, 3) spatial, 4) spatial-age, and 5) specified long-term care facility model (LTCF).
-Different "emodl-generators" are available to generate an emodl.
+Different ["emodl-generators"](https://github.com/numalariamodeling/covid-chicago/tree/master/emodl_generators) are available to generate an emodl.
+If one of the emodl files cannot be found in the emodl folder, one can check out the emodl generator and generate the needed scenario emodl file.

 Naming conventions